BambooBot-YT/Line-Up-Calculator/QUICKSTART.md

-Once downloaded, open Unity Hub and go to the installs tab now click the blue `Install Editor` button and select your prefered version to insure everything functions as intended use `2022.3.22f1`
+Once downloaded, open Unity Hub and go to the installs tab now click the blue `Install Editor` button and select your prefered version to ensure everything functions as intended use `2022.3.22f1`
 this should be in the official releases tab under LTS you may now hit the blue `Continue` button no other settings are required

 2. **Open the Project**

-Now that you have unity installed and setup go to the projects tab click the grey `Open` button and navagnait to the path where you installed or cloned the repo now you should be good to open up the project and start exploring have fun!
+Now that you have unity installed and setup go to the projects tab click the grey `Open` button and navigate to the path where you installed or cloned the repo now you should be good to open up the project and start exploring have fun!

 ---